Fodun/TipCalculator/README.md

 ## Notes

-This was my first project in XCode and first time learning and using Swift.
-There was a lot to adjust to but it was a fun project overall!
+This was my first project in XCode and first time using Swift.
+It was a bit of a learning curve but a fun project overall!

 ## License